StatisKit/StatisKit/doc/developer/configure.rst

 Once **Conda** installed, you need to create the development environment called :code:`statiskit-dev` on your machine.
 To do so you must:

-* On Windows OSes, install `Visual Studio Community 2013 <https://www.visualstudio.com/en-us/news/releasenotes/vs2013-community-vs>`_ and then install the :code:`statiskit-toolchain` package in a eponymous environment as follows:
+* On Windows OSes, install `Visual Studio Community 2013 <https://www.visualstudio.com/en-us/news/releasenotes/vs2013-community-vs>`_ and,

   1. Install :code:`statiskit-dev` package in the :code:`statiskit-dev` environment.